corda/corda-docs-portal/content/en/platform/corda/1.5/cenm/ejbca-plugin.md

 To run the EJBCA plug-in, you need to:

-1. Specify its `.jar` path for CSR and CRL signing tasks in the Signing Service configuration (see [Signing Service](../../../../../en/platform/corda/1.5/cenm/signing-service.md) for details).
+1. Specify its JAR path for CSR and CRL signing tasks in the Signing Service configuration (see [Signing Service](../../../../../en/platform/corda/1.5/cenm/signing-service.md) for details).
 2. Run the Signing Service in the standard way:

 ```bash